saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/selenium4.md

 </TabItem>
 </Tabs>

-For more combinations and examples, see the [Sauce Labs platform configurator](https://saucelabs.com/platform/platform-configurator).
+For more information, see [W3C WebDriver Capabilities Support](/dev/w3c-webdriver-capabilities).
+To view all possible platform configurations, see the [Sauce Labs platform configurator](https://saucelabs.com/platform/platform-configurator).

 ## Upgrading Your Dependencies